-Majors and Year of Graduation: Chinese and possibly economics; winter 2013 or spring 2014
+Majors and Year of Graduation: Chinese, East Asian Studies & Economics; spring 2014

-I feel passionate about: Swimming, family friends and Chinese
+I feel passionate about: Family, friends, Chinese, and sports

 Language I have taken at UW-Madison: Mandarin Chinese

 China has a population of over a billion people.
 I also see Chinese becoming even more a world power in the future than they are now currently.
 As a result, I view being able to communicate with over a billion a huge asset of mine.

 Did you begin language study at the kindergarten-high school level?
 How did K-12 language study impact your later decision to take a language?

 I studied Chinese for 3 years in high school.
 It was a very difficult language but I liked the challenge that it brought studying it.
 In addition I had an amazing Chinese teacher in high school and he made the class very interesting.
 I did not want to lose what I had learned in high school so I decided to take First semester Chinese my freshman year of college.
 Four years later I am a Chinese major and taking Fourth year Chinese.

 What has studying that language meant to you?
 How has it enriched your life, whether personally, academically or professionally?